ftbusiness/ftbusiness/2020FPS01/faq.md

-# Fiori Tracker - Frequently Asked Questions
+# Fiori Tracker Business- Frequently Asked Questions

-### 1. Is it really free?

-Yes it is.
-We get enough value from exposure.

-### 2. Does is send any data (statistics) to outside servers (what is the security model)?

-No data is send to any outside servers.
-Fiori Tracker does not need external access and is run by many users on installations that do not have external access.
-All code is in ABAP meaning it is fully transparent and available for inspection.

-### 3. Is the Premier support mandatory after certain time period?
+### 1. Is the Premier support for Fiori Tracker Core mandatory after certain time period?

-No, Premier support is optional and you can continue using Fiori Tracker as it is, free of charge as long as you want.
+No, Premier support is optional and you can continue using Fiori Tracker Core as it is, free of charge as long as you want.
+There are optional product that you can add to Fiori Tracker Core that are offered based on paid plans.
+All paid products are listed on http://help.fioritracker.app.